cakephp/docs/en/controllers/components/cookie.rst

 The CookieComponent is a wrapper around the native PHP ``setcookie()`` method.
 It makes it easier to manipulate cookies, and automatically encrypt cookie data.

+.. deprecated:: 3.5.0
+    You should use :ref:`encrypted-cookie-middleware` instead of
+    ``CookieComponent``.

 Configuring Cookies
 ===================